A thrilling Greater Kruger Walking Safari, designed for adventurous and active nature lovers who want to experience the untamed African bush up close.

 Our final walk is followed by a big, hearty breakfast back at the mobile camp.
 Then it is time to pack up and leave Greater Kruger behind.

-We return to Three Bridges where the shuttle collects you for the transfer back to OR Tambo International Airport in Johannesburg, or the Hoedspruit Airport.
+We return to Three Bridges where the shuttle collects you for the transfer back to OR Tambo International Airport in Johannesburg.

 This 8000-hectare private game reserve forms part of Greater Kruger Park, sharing unfenced boundaries with Kruger National Park proper.
 The private reserve lies between Hoedspruit and Phalaborwa, along the western border of Kruger, in the Limpopo Province of South Africa.